title: Security & Compliance description: Audit trails, secret detection, access control, and air-gapped operation in phorvec.

 phorvec supports the technical controls commonly required for SOC 2 Type II audits:

-- Audit logging: Append-only, tamper-evident JSONL logs with per-operation metadata
+- Audit logging: Append-only JSONL logs with correlation IDs and per-operation metadata (daily rotation, configurable retention)

 - Access control: Per-agent isolation, team sharing modes, project scoping